 If the rumours of his hair transplant are true, he’d be in good company.
 There are lots of well-known footballer hair transplants.

 Seen here in 2016, Andros Townsend is experiencing hair loss at the age of only 25 or 26.
 He had an M-shaped hairline around his temples.
 In his 40s or 50s this could be a natural sign of a mature hairline, but in his mid 20s it looks like a typical case of male pattern baldness.

 As we can see from this photo, Andros Townsend is already experiencing receding and thinning at the front.
-He looks like a good candidate for a hair transplant already, and may already have been thinking about how to hide his thinning hair.
+He looks like a good candidate for hair restoration surgery already, and may already have been thinking about how to hide his thinning hair.

-On the Norwood Scale, which is designed to measure hair loss in men, Andros appears to be at stage 2 or 3 here.
+On the Norwood Scale, which is designed to measure hair loss in men, Andros appears to be at Norwood stage 2 or 3 here.
 Stage 3 is the earliest stage which is considered balding, and it’s the earliest a man can usually consider a hair transplant.

 After Andros Townsend has joined Crystal Palace, his hair undergoes a dramatic change.
-The receding M-shaped hairline has gone, and instead he has a shaved head with scalp regrowth.
+The receding M-shaped hairline has gone, and instead, he has a shaved head with scalp regrowth.
 There seems to be a lot more coverage than in previous photos.
 It’s speculated Andros Townsend had a procedure called scalp micropigmentation.

 Scalp micropigmentation can last up to 8 years.
 It’s a procedure which uses an electric tattoo device to create tiny dots on your scalp.
 The tiny dots create a shadow on the scalp and give the illusion of hair.

 He may have had this done to reduce the visibility of his hair transplant, providing some coverage on his scalp while the new regrowth was coming through.